javascript-tutorial/en.javascript.info/2-ui/1-document/04-searching-elements-dom/article.md

 let divs = document.getElementsByTagName('div');
 ```

-Unlike `getElementById` that can be called only on `document`, this method can look inside any element.
+This method is callable in the context of any DOM element.

 Let's find all `input` inside the table: